eduflores/password_meter/README.md

     "password": "MTIzNDU2"
 }'

-//You can create a user with the "parentUser" field
+You can create a user with the "parentUser" field

 curl --location 'http://localhost:8080/api/users' \
 --header 'Content-Type: application/json' \